 4.2.3.1.
-Service Sub-Layer and Packet Replication Function Processing
+Service Sub-Layer Related Processing

-DetNet MPLS end systems, edge nodes and relay nodes may operate at the DetNet service sub-layer with understand of app-flows and their requirements.
+DetNet MPLS end systems, edge nodes and relay nodes may operate at the DetNet service sub-layer with understanding of DetNet services and their requirements.
 As mentioned earlier, when operating at this layer such nodes can push, pop or swap (pop then push) S-Labels.
-In all cases, the F-Labels used for the app-flow are always replaced and the following procedures apply.
+In all cases, the F-Label(s) used for a DetNet service are always replaced and the following procedures apply.

 When sending a DetNet flow, zero or more F-Labels MAY be pushed on top of an S-Label by the node pushing an S-Label.
-The F-Labels to be pushed when sending a particular app-flow MUST be provisioned per app-flow via configuration, e.g., via the controller plane discussed in [I-D.ietf-detnet-data-plane-framework].
-F-Labels can also provide context for an S-Label.
-To allow for the omission of F-Labels, an implementation SHOULD also allow an outgoing interface to be used.
+The F-Label(s) to be pushed when sending a particular DetNet service MUST be provisioned per outgoing S-Label via configuration, e.g., via the controller plane discussed in [I-D.ietf-detnet-data-plane-framework].
+F-Label(s) can also provide context for an S-Label.
+To allow for the omission of F-Label(s), an implementation SHOULD also allow an outgoing interface to be configured per S-Label.